 The People of Namibia

 Namibia has a very small population but nonetheless has in total 13 different ethnic groups.
-The most well known tribe are the Himba, famous for the women who cover their body in red ochre.
-They have a very interesting culture and if you would love to know more, you can find more information in this post about the Himba people of Namibia.
+The most well known of the Namibian tribes are the Himba, famous for the women who cover their body in red ochre.
+The Himba tribe have a very interesting culture and if you would love to know more, you can find more information in this post about the Himba people of Namibia.
+One cannot deny that the women of the Himba tribe are very photogenic and should be part of any Namibia photography post.

 The closest relatives of the Himba are the Herero.
 They are very recognisable by the large victorian dresses worn by the women.
 You can often find both the Himba and the Herero together at the side of the road selling their home made crafts.